Why CE Mark?

-The CE mark is a pre-requisite for a number of products for being marketed in the European Union.
+The CE mark is required for a variety of products in order to be legally placed on the market in the European Union.

 The EU Commission says "By affixing the CE marking on a product, the manufacturer declares on his/her sole responsibility that the product is in conformity with the essential requirements of the directives that apply to it and that the relevant conformity assessment procedures have been fulfilled.
 Thus products bearing the CE marking benefit from free circulation in the European Market".

 The required declaration of product properties are laid down in European norms (EN) standards issued by CEN European commission for standardisation.
 You can find information on CE marking tailored for manufacturers, importers, distributors and consumers.